samaradel/www_threefold/www.threefoldtoken.com/content/login/join.md

 To view the full Threefold Foundation website, we'd like know some basic personal information about you.
 ThreeFold Members are able to buy tokens and become hosters to help grow the new Internet.
 Sign up below.
 <br>
-You can message us through the balloon on the bottom right of the screen.
+You can message us by clikcin on the text balloon on the bottom right of the screen.
 We have a team ready to answer your questions.